AttackOnJasper/University-notes/notes/aws/aws.md

 	1. Use parallel scans
 		* Divides table / index into segments and scan each segment in parallel
 		* Avoid if table has already had heavy read / write capacity
+1. Handling bursts
+	1. Write
+		1. Can change the application to force spreading periodic batch writes over time
+		1. Can use SQS as a managed write buffer
+	1. Read
+		1. Caching - CloudFront / DAX

 ## Pricing
 * If pay upfront (provisioned capacity) - cheaper read/write later e.g. costco